gabeklein/entangled-io/README.md

 ## Base Concept

 Entangled, when paired in a client and server app using typescript, abstracts away matters of transport.
-At build time, it will generate matching resources and adaptors for you, following a simple map of functions you'd define anyway in your business logic.
+At build time, it will generate matching resources and adaptors for you, following a simple map of functions you'd define anyway for your business logic.

 For linked projects, this technique uses webpack to scan a client build for what would otherwise be [illegal imports](https://i.kym-cdn.com/entries/icons/original/000/028/207/Screen_Shot_2019-01-17_at_4.22.43_PM.jpg) (as they can't actually be bundled).
-Instead, your app knows to fetch from an endpoint, resources which proxy your actual functions.
+Instead, your app knows to fetch from an endpoint, resources which proxy the actual functions requested.

 *This makes interop essencially free; masquerading as easy-to-use async functions.*